Bob FM

 BOB FM is the on-air brand of a number of FM radio stations in the United States and formerly in Canada.
-The BOB FM format mostly concentrates on album rock, alternative rock and pop hits from the 1980s and 90s, especially those popular during the early days of MTV when music videos made up most of MTV's schedule.
-But BOB FM also features a smattering of oldies from the 1970s or earlier and classic hits from the 1990s or later.
+The BOB FM format mostly concentrates on album rock, alternative rock and pop hits from the 1980s and 1990s, especially those popular during the early days of MTV when music videos made up most of MTV's schedule.
+However, BOB FM also features a smattering of oldies from the 1970s or earlier and classic hits from the 1990s or later.

 Once or twice an hour, an unexpected song will get played, sometimes a dance hit or novelty song.
 BOB FM stations are quite similar to those using the moniker Jack FM.
 On many BOB FM and JACK FM stations, disc jockeys are not used or are only heard in morning drive time.
 Instead of a live DJ, a prerecorded voice will make sarcastic or ironic quips between songs.

 BOB FM stations in Canada were all owned by Bell Media.
 Those in the United States are owned by a variety of companies.
 Bob FM stations are officially classified as variety hits or adult hits by radio research companies.